 Department of Veteran Affairs Merit Review Program

-Keledjian K, Marasa BS, Wang J-Y, and Rao JN.
+- Keledjian KM, Marasa BS, Wang JY, and Rao JN.
 Induced PDK1 kinase activity suppresses apoptosis in intestinal epithelial cells by activating Akt signaling following polyamine depletion.
-Int J Clin Exp Med 2012 (In Press).
+Int J Clin Exp Med 5: 221-228, 2012.

-- Rao JN, Rathor N, Zhuang R, Zou T, Liu L, Xiao L, Turner DJ, and Wang J-Y. Polyamines regulate intestinal epithelial restitution through TRPC1-medidated Ca2+ signaling by differentially modulating STIM1 and STIM2.
-Am J Physiol Cell Physiol 2012 (In Press).
+- Rao JN, Rathor N, Zhuang R, Zou T, Liu L, Xiao L, Turner DJ, and Wang JY.
+Polyamines regulate intestinal epithelial restitution through TRPC1-mediated Ca2+ signaling by differentially modulating STIM1 and STIM2.
+Am J Physiol Cell Physiol 303: C308-C317, 2012.

 - Rathor N, Wang SR, Chang ET, and Rao JN.
-Differentiated intestinal epithelial cells express high levels of TGF-Beta receptors and exhibit increased sensitivity to growth inhibition.
+Differentiated intestinal epithelial cells express high levels of TGF-b receptors and exhibit increased sensitivity to growth inhibition.
 Int J Clin Exp Med 4: 299-308, 2011.

-Zou T, Rao JN, Liu L, Xiao L, Yu TX, Ping J, Gorospe M, and Wang J-Y. Polyamines regulate the stability of JunD mRNA by modulating the competitive binding of its 3’-untranslated region to HuR and AUF1.
+- Zou T, Rao JN, Liu L, Xiao L, Yu TX, Jiang P, Gorospe M, and Wang JY.
+Polyamines regulate the stability of JunD mRNA by modulating the competitive binding of its 3’-untranslated region to HuR and AUF1.
 Mol Cell Biol 30: 5021-5032, 2010.

-Rao JN, Liu SV, Zou T, Liu L, Xiao L, Zhang X, Bellavance E, Yuan J, X-J and Wang J-Y. Rac1 promotes intestinal epithelial restitution by increasing Ca2+ influx through interaction with Phospholipase C-¿1 after wounding.
-Am J Physiol Cell Physiol, 295: C1499-C1509, 2008.
+- Rao JN, Liu SV, Zou T, Liu L, Xiao L, Zhang X, Bellavance E, Yuan JXJ. and Wang JY.
+Rac1 promotes intestinal epithelial restitution by increasing Ca2+ influx through interaction with Phospholipase C-g1 after wounding.
+Am J Physiol Cell Physiol 295: C1499-C1509, 2008.

-Rao JN, Liu L, Zou T, Marasa BS, Boneva D, Wang SR, Malone DL, Turner DJ and Wang J-Y. Polyamines are required for phospholipase-C¿1 expression promoting intestinal epithelial restitution after wounding.
-Am J Physiol Gastrointest Liver Physiol 292: G335-G343, 2007.
+- Rao JN, Liu L, Zou T, Marasa BS, Boneva D, Wang SR, Malone DL, Turner DJ, and Wang JY.
+Polyamines are required for phospholipase-Cg1 expression promoting intestinal epithelial restitution after wounding.
+Am J Physiol Gastrointest & Liver Physiol 292: G335-G343, 2007.

 Faculty members: Update your contact information and create a profile.